Are You Aware Of Your Level of PFAS Exposure Through Everyday Items?

 Secondwind Water Systems is committed to helping you and your family reduce your PFAS exposure.

-If you don’t know if you have PFOA/PFOS in your water, contact us today and we’ll send one of our friendly and knowledgeable Certified Water Specialist to test it.
+If you don’t know if you have PFAS in your water, contact us today and we’ll send one of our friendly and knowledgeable Certified Water Specialist to test it.
 Once the results are in we will discuss treatment options with you.